mikenewbuild/mikefallows/posts/shopify-theme-development-with-esbuild.md

 ### Next steps

 I now have a set up that allows me to organise my code in a way that suits me best.
-I can leverage the features of SASS and npm with instant browser updates, generate minified assets and see the results of my changes almost instantly in the browser.
+I can leverage the features of Sass and npm with instant browser updates, generate minified assets and see the results of my changes almost instantly in the browser.

 I'm still looking at ways to improve my process and I plan to introduce things like type safety, automated testing and code linting.
-I feel positive that this is all a step in the right direction 🚀.
+I feel positive that this is all a step in the right direction.

+#### Update

+I have added a post on how to update your config to [automatically add vendor prefixes](/posts/using-postcss-and-autoprefixer-with-esbuild/) to the compiled CSS using PostCSS and the Autoprefixer plugin.